Adolescence: In general

 The relationships adolescents have with their peers, family, and members of their social sphere play a vital role in the social development of an adolescent.
 As an adolescent's social sphere develops rapidly as they distinguish the differences between friends and acquaintances, they often become heavily emotionally invested in friends.
 This is not harmful; however, if these friends expose an individual to potentially harmful situations, this is an aspect of peer pressure.
 Adolescence is a critical period in social development because adolescents can be easily influenced by the people they develop close relationships with.
 This is the first time individuals can truly make their own decisions, which also makes this a sensitive period.
 Relationships are vital in the social development of an adolescent due to the extreme influence peers can have over an individual.

-These relationships become significant because they begin to help the adolescent understand the concept of personalities, how they form and why a person has that specific type of personality.
+These relationships become significant because they begin to help the adolescent understand the concept of personalities, how they form, and why a person has that specific type of personality.
 "The use of psychological comparisons could serve both as an index of the growth of an implicit personality theory and as a component process accounting for its creation.
 In other words, by comparing one person's personality characteristics to another's, we would be setting up the framework for creating a general theory of personality (and, ... such a theory would serve as a useful framework for coming to understand specific persons)."
-This can be likened to the use of social comparison in developing one's identity and self-concept, which includes ones personality, and underscores the importance of communication, and thus relationships, in one's development.
-In social comparison we use reference groups, with respect to both psychological and identity development.
+This can be likened to the use of social comparison in developing one's identity and self-concept, which includes one's personality, and underscores the importance of communication, and thus relationships, in one's development.
+In social comparison, we use reference groups, with respect to both psychological and identity development.
 These reference groups are the peers of adolescents.
 This means that who the teen chooses/accepts as their friends and who they communicate with on a frequent basis often makes up their reference groups and can therefore have a huge impact on who they become.
 Research shows that relationships have the largest affect over the social development of an individual.